 Goal and Identified Need(s) How the Action(s) Address Need(s) and Why it is Metric(s) to Monitor Action # Provided on an LEA-wide or Schoolwide Basis Effectiveness 1.1 Action: Certificated Staff Need: Unduplicated student groups-including English Learners, low-income students, and foster youth-often have limited access to rigorous academic instruction and college- and career-aligned coursework.
-These students require increased exposure to high-quality instruction that integrates postsecondary in certificated staff who are appropriately credentialed and trained to deliver a broad instructional program that incorporates college and career readiness tools and pathways.
-This action ensures that all students-including unduplicated students-have equitable access to high-quality Percentage of teachers appropriately assigned and fully credentialed (measured via annual teacher assignment data/misassignment reports)
+These students require increased exposure to high-quality instruction that integrates postsecondary To address these disparities, the LEA is investing in certificated staff who are appropriately credentialed and trained to deliver a broad instructional program that incorporates college and career readiness tools and pathways.
+This action ensures that all students-including unduplicated students-have equitable access to high-quality teaching across core academic areas and career technical education (CTE).
+Because unduplicated students are enrolled throughout the LEA, providing qualified staff on a Percentage of teachers appropriately assigned and fully credentialed (measured via annual teacher assignment data/misassignment reports)